 Trump spreads baseless claim about Dominion Voting Systems after losing election

-President Trump and campaign surrogates have claimed, without evidence, that widespread voter fraud occurred in the key battleground states that gave President-elect Biden the necessary electoral college votes to become the projected 46th president of the United States.
+President Trump and campaign surrogates have claimed, without evidence, that widespread voter fraud occurred in the key battleground states that gave President-elect Joe Biden the necessary Electoral College votes to become the projected 46th president of the United States.
 The latest claim, that Dominion Voting Systems, a voting software company used in 28 states, deleted and switched votes intended for Mr. Trump, also does not hold water.

+"There is no evidence that any voting system deleted or lost votes, changed votes, or was in any way compromised," said a statement posted Thursday by the federal Cybersecurity & Infrastructure Security Agency (CISA).
+The joint statement, from the Election Infrastructure Government Coordinating Council and the Election Infrastructure Sector Coordinating Executive Committees, called the 2020 election "the most secure in American history."

 Antrim's unexpected results were immediately investigated by state election officials, who reported corrected numbers favoring the president on Friday, November 6.
 That same day, Michigan's secretary of state's office issued a statement calling claims of fraud in the county, made by Republican National Committee chairwoman Ronna McDaniel, "false," and explaining that the initial results were caused by human error, not Dominion's software.

-"The erroneous reporting of unofficial results from Antrim county was a result of accidental error on the part of the Antrim County Clerk," reads the SOS statement.
+"The erroneous reporting of unofficial results from Antrim county was a result of accidental error on the part of the Antrim County Clerk," reads the statement from the secretary of state's office.
 "The equipment and software did not malfunction and all ballots were properly tabulated.
 However, the clerk accidentally did not update the software used to collect voting machine data and report unofficial results."

 The secretary of state's office said Dominion's voting machines, or tabulators, scan paper ballots, which are then reported as unofficial results by the county clerk.
 Antrim's clerk failed to update software that combines the machine's totals, resulting in an inaccurate total — but correct counts from tabulators and the ballots themselves, which are kept for canvassing, a process that ensures all valid votes have been counted.